-Different brands and car manufacturers have different ways of placing the coolant temperature sensor depending on the car design.
+Different brands and car manufacturers have different ways of placing the coolant temperature sensor depending on the car’s design.

-With two sensors, we usually consider sending signals to the control unit as the coolant temperature sensor.
+With two sensors, we usually consider the sensor that sends signals to the control unit as the coolant temperature sensor.

 Coolant Temperature Sensor Replacement Cost

-The coolant temperature sensor itself is often quite cheap and you can often find them around 40$ for a quality one.
+The coolant temperature sensor itself is often quite cheap, and you can often find them for around $40 for a quality one.
 There are cheaper ones on the market, but I heavily recommend buying a quality one like Bosch to skip the headaches.

-The replacement is often also quite straightforward, except that you might have to pour out all coolant from the engine and refill it – which means that you have to remove all air from the coolant system, which can be difficult.
+The replacement is also often quite straightforward, except that you might have to pour out all the coolant from the engine and refill it.
+Unfortunately, removing the coolant also means that you have to remove all air from the coolant system, which can be difficult.

-However, if you are fast replacing the sensor, there is often no need to tap out the coolant, but this requires some skills.
+However, if you are fast with replacing the sensor, there is often no need to tap out the coolant, but this requires some skill.

 Remember to always make sure the coolant temperature is low when doing this kind of work!!